rumax/react-native-PDFView/README.md

 2. Under your build target general settings, add the library to your Linked Frameworks and Libraries
 3. If you run into any issues, confirm that under Build Phases -> Link Binary With Libraries the library is present

+You can load local PDF files by using resourceType `file`.
+On iOS, the implementation will first look in the MainBundle for the file.
+If this fails, the DocumentDirectory will be queried for the document.

 #### Android

 1. Open up `android/app/src/main/java/[...]/MainApplication.java`